A tune has been stuck in our head since the Stanley Cup playoffs, and it's not "Chelsea Dagger."

 Data can be a powerful motivator.
 So can those awesome workout clothes.
 But a kick-butt exercise anthem can get you off the couch for free.

 The chicken fat ad might not inspire you to sign up for a triathlon, or even to buy that HealthKit thing.
-But it could move you to take that important first step: Stand up; see whether you can touch your toes.
+But it could move you to take that important first step: Stand up, and see if you can reach your toes.